cyralinc/terraform-provider-cyral/docs/resources/repository.md

     - `snowflake`
     - `sqlserver`
 - `name` - (Required): Repository name that will be used internally in Control Plane (ex: `your_repo_name`)
+- `labels` - (Optional): labels enable you to categorize your repository

 ## Attribute Reference